3D Interpolation in Excel: 4 Easy Methods

 2. How can I deal with outliers or noisy data in 3D interpolation?

 Handling outliers or noisy data is crucial for accurate 3D interpolation.
-Preprocessing techniques such as data smoothing, data filtering, or outlier removal, we can apply before interpolation to improve the reliability of results.
+Preprocessing techniques such as data smoothing, data filtering, or outlier removal can be applied before interpolation to improve the reliability of results.

 Download Practice Workbook